nofatclips/codecademy-python/sets.md

-Week 18 Review: The Set
+Week 18 Review: The Set and Immutability
 ====================

 Today we're going to talk about `set`s, a data structure that I mistakenly covered in